First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope

 \section{Optimisation of the event selection criteria}

-The data set used in this analysis comprises a total of $2693$ runs recorded between the $27^{\rm{th}}$ of January 2007 and the $31^{\rm{st}}$ of December 2008, corresponding to a total livetime of 294.6 days.
-The detector consisted of $5$ lines for most of $2007$ and of $9$, $10$ and $12$ lines during $2008$, with a corresponding livetime of 134.6, 38.0, 39.0 and 83.0 days respectively.
+The data set used in this analysis comprises a total of $2693$ runs recorded between the $27^{\rm{th}}$ of January 2007 and the $31^{\rm{st}}$ of December 2008, corresponding to a total livetime of 294.6 days, without taking into account the period in which the Sun was below the horizon.
+The detector consisted of $5$ lines for most of $2007$ and of $9$, $10$ and $12$ lines during $2008$, with a corresponding total livetime of 134.6, 38.0, 39.0 and 83.0 days respectively.

 Only upgoing events are kept in the analysis.
 The track fit is required to use a number of hits greater than five in at least two lines in order to ensure a non-degenerate 5-parameter fit with an accurate reconstruction of the azimuth angle.